codio-gcse-2014/webdev-1/.guides/content/moo---e6c5.md

 What we are doing here is

-- creating a new variable called `cowAudio`
 - searching the *DOM* for our HTML element using `document.getElementById("cowsound");`
+- assigning the element to a new variable called `cowAudio`

 `getElementByID` is a function that the browser 'document' supplies us, which is why we have `document.` before it.
 Don't worry about this yet, just be happy to use it.

 ## Making it Moo
-At this point, our variable `cowAudio` contains everything about  our moo audio clip that we could possibly want to use.
+At this point, our variable `cowAudio` contains everything about  our moo audio clip that we could possibly want to know or use.

 This variable is actually called an *object* variable as is contains a lot more information that just a single value.
-Again, don't worry about this.
+Again, don't worry about this for now.

 Our Javascript variable also contains functions!
 And yes, `play()` is one of those functions.